Location: Minneapolis, Minnesota

-The MWMO retained HEI to complete Program for Predicting Polluting Particle Passage through Pits, Puddles, and Ponds (P8) models for portions of the metro, including the 2,100-acre 1NE watershed and the 2,000-acre South Northeast Minneapolis Watershed.
-The models allow the MWMO to quantify average annual total suspended solids and total phosphorous yields.
+The MWMO retained HEI to complete Program for Predicting Polluting Particle Passage through Pits, Puddles, and Ponds (P8) models for portions of the watershed, including the 2,100-acre 1NE watershed and the 2,000-acre South Northeast Minneapolis Watershed.
+The models allow the MWMO to quantify average annual total suspended solids (TSS) and total phosphorous (TP) yields for each watershed.
 By quantifying water quality within the watersheds, the MWMO can make better-informed decisions about future best management practices (BMPs).

-- P8 models allow the client to quantify water quality within the Twin Cities metro and make informed decisions about future BMPs.
+- P8 models allow the client to quantify water quality parameters within the Twin Cities watershed and make informed decisions about future BMPs.

-- XPSWMM models allows the MWMO and cities within the Twin Cities metro to target areas that will most benefit from future capital improvements projects, thereby reducing flood risks and improving water quality.
+- XPSWMM models allows the City of Minneapolis, the MWMO, and cities within the watershed to target areas that will most benefit from future capital improvements projects, thereby reducing flood risks and improving water quality.